 - My Life in Advertising & Scientific Advertising by Claude Hopkins

-Get through all of that, and you’re going to have a really solid foundation to start copywriting.
+Get through all of that, and you’re going to understand exactly what a copywriter does and have a really solid foundation to start copywriting.

 The other big part of understanding copywriting is psychology.

 The best copywriters have a really deep understanding of human motivation; why we are compelled to buy something and the motivations that go with it.